Evel Knievel: Early life

 Knievel was born on October 17, 1938, in Butte, Montana, the first of two children of Robert E. and Ann Marie Keough Knievel.
 His surname is of German origin; his paternal great-great-grandparents immigrated to the United States from Germany.
 His mother was of Irish ancestry.
 Robert and Ann divorced in 1940, after the 1939 birth of their second child, Nicolas, known as Nic.
 Both parents decided to leave Butte.

 Knievel and his brother were raised in Butte by their paternal grandparents, Ignatius and Emma Knievel.
 At the age of eight, Knievel attended a Joie Chitwood auto daredevil show, which he credited for his later career choice as a motorcycle daredevil.

-Knievel was a cousin of Democratic U.S. Representative from Montana, Pat Williams (19372025).
+Knievel was a cousin of Democratic U.S. Representative from Montana, Pat Williams (1937–2025).

 Knievel left Butte High School after his sophomore year.
-He got a job in the copper mines as a diamond drill operator with the Anaconda Mining Company; however, Knievel preferred motorbiking to what he called "unimportant stuff".
+He got a job in the copper mines as a diamond drill operator with the Anaconda Mining Company.
 He was promoted to surface duty, where he drove a large earth mover.
 Knievel was fired when he made the earth mover do a motorcycle-type wheelie and accidentally drove it into Butte's main power line, leaving the city without electricity for several hours.

 Knievel's website says that he chose his nickname after spending a night in jail in 1956 after being arrested for reckless driving.
-In the same jail that night was a man named William Knofel, who had the nickname “Awful Knofel”; this led to Knievel being referred to as “Evel Knievel”.
+In the same jail that night was a man named William Knofel, who had the nickname "Awful Knofel"; this led to Knievel being referred to as "Evel Knievel".

 Seeking new thrills and challenges, Knievel participated in local professional rodeos and ski jumping events, including winning the Northern Rocky Mountain Ski Association Class A Men's ski jumping championship in 1959.
 During the late 1950s, Knievel joined the United States Army.
 His athletic ability allowed him to join the track team, where he was a pole vaulter.
 After his army stint, Knievel returned to Butte, where he met and married his first wife, Linda Joan Bork.
 Shortly after getting married, Knievel started the Butte Bombers, a semi-pro hockey team.

 To help promote his team and earn some money, he convinced the Czechoslovak Olympic ice hockey team to play the Butte Bombers in a warm-up game to the 1960 Winter Olympics (to be held in California).
 Knievel was ejected from the game minutes into the third period and left the stadium.
 When the Czechoslovak officials went to the box office to collect the expense money that the team was promised, workers discovered the game receipts had been stolen.
 The United States Olympic Committee ended up paying the Czechoslovak team's expenses to avoid an international incident.
 Knievel tried out with the Charlotte Clippers of the Eastern Hockey League in 1959, but decided that a traveling team was not for him.